National Geographic Orion: History

 On 5 March 2013 it was announced that Orion Expeditions had been acquired by US-based small-ship operator Lindblad Expeditions, which owns five ships and charters a further five and operates cruises to a variety of destinations.
 CFMF holds a 60 percent interest in Lindblad Expeditions.

-The MV Orion was renamed National Geographic Orion in March 2014, and joined the fleet-owned National Geographic Endeavour, MS National Geographic Explorer, National Geographic Islander, National Geographic Sea Bird and National Geographic Sea Lion, along with their chartered vessels Delfin II, Jahan, Lord of the Glens, Oceanic Discoverer and Sea Cloud.
+MV Orion was renamed National Geographic Orion in March 2014, and joined the fleet-owned National Geographic Endeavour, MS National Geographic Explorer, National Geographic Islander, National Geographic Sea Bird and National Geographic Sea Lion, along with their chartered vessels Delfin II, Jahan, Lord of the Glens, Oceanic Discoverer and Sea Cloud.

 Current operations

-Following OEC’s takeover by Lindblad Expeditions announced in March 2013, it was announced that Lindblad intended maintain cruises to Orions destinations of Indonesia, Borneo, Papua New Guinea, New Zealand and the Kimberleys.
+Following OEC's takeover by Lindblad Expeditions announced in March 2013, it was announced that Lindblad intended maintain cruises to Orions destinations of Indonesia, Borneo, Papua New Guinea, New Zealand and the Kimberleys.
 In March 2014 itineraries to more easterly and remote Pacific islands were added.
 It was to be equipped with an underwater remotely operated vehicle (ROV), capacity for up to 24 scuba divers and oceangoing kayaks, with cruises to be accompanied by a National Geographic photographer.

 In a statement in January 2015, Lindblad surprised the industry by announcing that Orion would be based in Europe for the northern summer from 2016, ceasing Southern Hemisphere winter operations.

 On December 27, 2016, the ship suffered catastrophic main engine failure approx. 200 miles south of the Beagle channel, on the way from the Antarctic peninsula to Ushuaia.
 There were no injuries, and the ship arrived safely to Ushuaia a day later than planned using its back-up engine.
 Lindblad canceled the December 27 and all January 2017 sailings of Orion.